rasyosef/splade-tiny-msmarco/README.md

 # SPLADE Tiny MSMARCO

-This repo contains Python code to train SPLADE sparse retrieval models based on BERT-Tiny (4M) and BERT-Mini (11M) by distilling a Cross-Encoder on the MSMARCO dataset.
+This repo contains Python code to train SPLADE sparse retrieval models based on BERT-Tiny (4M params) and BERT-Mini (11M params) by distilling a Cross-Encoder on the MSMARCO dataset.
 The cross-encoder used was [ms-marco-MiniLM-L6-v2](https://huggingface.co/cross-encoder/ms-marco-MiniLM-L6-v2).

-The tiny SPLADE models are `6-15x` smaller than Naver's official `splade-v3-distilbert` while having `80-85%` of it's performance on the MSMARCO benchmark.
-The models are small enough to be used without a GPU on a dataset of a few thousand documents.
+The tiny SPLADE models beat `BM25` by `65.6 - 76.3%` on the MSMARCO benchmark.
+While these models are `6-15x` smaller than Naver's official `splade-v3-distilbert`, they posess `80-85%` of it's performance on the MSMARCO benchmark.
+The tiny SPLADE models are small enough to be used without a GPU on a dataset of a few thousand documents.

 You can download the models from the following huggingface collection.